-Appendix X – GBBP Architectural Overview
+Appendix A – GBBP Architectural Overview

 The GBBP is a multi-blockchain platform.
 Master nodes are established based on a set of rules established and maintained by the GBA.
 The master nodes all maintain copies of the following items:

 Code that calculates and verifies the distribution & allocation of assets on the blockchain